How To: Clean Porcelain Tile

 Porcelain tile consistently ranks as a preferred flooring choice among homeowners, partly due to its beauty—the material comes in a veritable rainbow of hues—and partly due to its stain- and moisture-resistance.
 Though it loses luster over time, anyone can learn how to clean porcelain tile and restore its original shine.

-Clean porcelain tile regularly, as often as two times per week, to keep it in tip-top condition.
-Simply sweep with a soft-bristle broom before vacuuming (with the brush attachment).
-Then, once a month, mix 1/4 cup white vinegar with two gallons of water (or purchase one of the many suitable commercial cleansers), applying the solution to the floor with a sponge mop.
+Once a month, mix 1/4 cup white vinegar with two gallons of water (or purchase one of the many suitable commercial cleansers) and apply the solution to the floor with a sponge mop.
 Rinse with plain water, then dry the surface completely with a clean towel or a microfiber cloth.

-There are different types of porcelain tile (unpolished/unglazed, polished/glazed, or textured) and for each type, a different set of specifics applies:
+That said, there are different types of porcelain tile (unpolished/ unglazed, polished/ glazed, or textured) and for each type, a different set of specifics applies:

-• Taking one section at a time (two or four feet square), saturate the tile surface with a vinegar-and-water mixture or a commercial cleanser, such as Black Diamond Marble & Tile Floor Cleaner (view on Amazon).
+- Taking one section at a time (two or four feet square), saturate the tile surface with a vinegar-and-water mixture or a commercial cleanser, such as Black Diamond Marble & Tile Floor Cleaner (view on Amazon).

-• Wipe away the dirty cleaning solution and rinse the area with clean, hot water.
+- Wipe away the dirty cleaning solution and rinse the area with hot water.

 Cleaning Textured Porcelain Tile